 It’s a developer’s job to bring those mock-ups and designs to life.

 That being said, understanding the designer’s intentions requires some knowledge of UI/UX best practices.

-Freelance vs Agency
+Freelancer vs Web Design Agency

-This can scale all the way down to simply a project manager and a web designer depending on a project’s specific needs.
+This can scale all the way down to simply a project manager and a web designer, depending on a project’s specific needs.

 To your success,